Showing You Care

-Comfort a grieving child by showing him you care.
+Comfort a child experiencing grief by showing them you care.

 There are so many ways to show children that you care and that you are “there with them” through the grieving process.